trans-travel/trans-travel/us/fl.md

 ## Jails / Prisons

- * Trans women would typically be housed with men.
-A pending bill, not yet passed, could require this of all jails/prisons in Florida if it passes.
+ * As of July 1, 2023, trans women must be housed with men.
- * Trans men would typically be housed with women.
-A pending bill, not yet passed, could require this of all jails/prisons in Florida if it passes.
+ * As of July 1, 2023, rans men must be housed with women.
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people are housed according to sex assigned at birth.

 ## Legal Definition of Sex